Guidelines for Writing a WRTG 105 Description

 - How does the course theme help students develop as academic writers?

-- How does your particular description enact the goals established in the general WRT 105 (or 105E or 105A&B) course description and related learning objectives?
+- How does your particular description enact the goals established in the general WRTG 105 (or 105E or 105A&B) course description and related learning objectives?

 - How does your course description help students see the range of texts they will encounter, along with a few specific examples?